Felix Boehm: Biography

 He had four brothers and both his father and his paternal grandfather were in the publishing business.
 Felix Boehm completed his Matura in 1943 and was drafted into Swiss army, which allowed him to study physics part-time at the University of Geneva.
 In the autumn of 1943 he matriculated at ETH Zurich.
 There he took several classes from Wolfgang Pauli and graduated in physics with his Diplom in 1948 and his doctorate in 1951 with doctoral advisor Paul Scherrer.
 Boehm worked as an assistant to Scherrer from 1951 to March 1952 and then went as a Boese Fellow to Columbia University, where he studied with C. S. Wu for a year and a half.
 As a postdoctoral research fellow he went in July 1953 to Caltech, where he studied with Jesse DuMond and Charles Lauritsen.
-In 1957 Boehm married Ruth Sommerhalder, whom he met in 1956 at a social occasion at the Swiss consulate in Los Angeles.
+In 1957, Boehm married Ruth Sommerhalder, whom he met in 1956 at a social occasion at the Swiss consulate in Los Angeles.
 At Caltech he became in 1958 an assistant professor, in 1961 a full professor at Caltech, in 1985 William L. Valentine Professor of Physics, and in 1995 professor emeritus in retirement.
-In 1960 he played an essential role in bringing Rudolf Mössbauer to the California Institute of Technology.
-In 1961 Boehm was awarded a 2-year Sloan Research Fellowship.
+In 1960, he played an essential role in bringing Rudolf Mössbauer to the California Institute of Technology.
+In 1961, Boehm was awarded a 2-year Sloan Research Fellowship.

-He held visiting positions in 1957/58 at the University of Heidelberg (at the invitation of Jensen), 1965/66 at the University of Copenhagen, in 1971/72 at CERN, and in 1979/80 at the Institut Laue-Langevin in Grenoble, where he also worked with scientists from the Paul Scherrer Institute.
-He was a visiting professor in 1980 at the Ludwig Maximilian University of Munich and 1981 at ETH Zurich.
+He held visiting positions in 1957/58 at Heidelberg University (at the invitation of Jensen), 1965/66 at the University of Copenhagen, in 1971/72 at CERN, and in 1979/80 at the Institut Laue-Langevin in Grenoble, where he also worked with scientists from the Paul Scherrer Institute.
+He was a visiting professor in 1980 at LMU Munich and 1981 at ETH Zurich.
 (Years earlier he had turned down an offer of a professorship at ETH in favor of Caltech.)